tokio-rs/axum/axum/src/docs/routing/nest.md

 # Fallbacks

-If a request matches the prefix but the nested router doesn't have matching route the outer fallback will _not_ be called:
+When nesting a router, if a request matches the prefix but the nested router doesn't have a matching route, the outer fallback will _not_ be called:

 ```rust
 use axum::{routing::get, http::StatusCode, handler::Handler, Router};